 Don't eat too much either, although the heat in Taganga means you're unlikely to be tempted.
 Most of the dive schools will provide small meals throughout the day and will have worked out the best times to eat to suit your schedule.

 Make sure to drink a lot of water, which should also be provided.
 The combination of salt water and hot sun on the boat can dehydrate you very quickly.

 Preparation is one of the most important aspects of a successful dive.
 Make sure you go over your gear and your dive plan thoroughly.
-Your instructor will help you out a lot but don't rely on them.
-These guys do this day in, day out all year so they can get a bit callous and skim over steps.
+Your instructor will help you out a lot, but don't rely on them.
+These guys do this day in, day out, all year, so they can get a bit jaded and skim over steps.
 Also, doing it yourself is the best way to learn.

 Stick with your dive buddy and keep your instructor in sight.
-You may get mesmerised by the underwater scenery but just make sure to look up every once in a while to check you're not drifting away from the group.
+You may get mesmerized by the underwater scenery, but just make sure to look up every once in a while to check you're not drifting away from the group.

-The goggles, hoses and tank act like blinkers so it can be easy to lose sight of someone momentarily.
+The goggles, hoses, and tank act like blinders, so it can be easy to lose sight of someone momentarily.
 Don't panic.
 Just do a spin and have a look around you.
 Don't forget to check above and below you, diving's a 3D sport.

-If you are an experienced diver and you're going out with a guide you need to be especially careful.
-The number one thing is never dive alone.
-It might be easier if you're travelling solo and you could be supremely confident but it's never a good idea.
-Taganga is full of keen divers so just ask if anyone wants to tag along.
+The number one thing is never dive alone, even if you're an experienced diver.
+Taganga is full of keen divers, so just ask if anyone wants to tag along.
 It will work out cheaper for both of you and, if anything should go wrong, you'll definitely be glad you brought your buddy and their emergency regulator.